Lenfesty-b/SINDy/README.md

     - `run_lcaddm.ipynb`
     - `run_lca.ipynb`
     - `run_nlb.ipynb`
-    - `figures.ipynb`: Plots the figures from the manuscript
+    - `figures_revised.ipynb`: Plots the figures from the manuscript
+    - `SINDy_multi` : contains the codes for generating multi-trial resulsts
 - `requirements.txt`: Lists the Python packages and versions required for the project.
 - `README.md`: This file.